Lynching of Irving and Herman Arthur: Background

 The Arthur brothers (né Charles)—stepsons of Scott Arthur, a sharecropper tenant of the Hodges' farm—were accused of fatally shooting, on July 2, 1920, the landlord, John Henry Hodges (1859–1920) and his son, William M. Hodges (1886–1920), during a dispute.
 William Hodges' death certificate indicates that he died of both a knife and gunshot wound.
 The prevailing story was that the Arthurs refused Hodges' demand to work beyond noon Saturdays and full-Sundays—to pay a debt.

 This account was chronicled in a letter from a Paris citizen, who requested anonymity, to James Weldon Johnson, Acting Secretary of the NAACP, who, in turn, forwarded it for publishing in newspapers that included the New York Age and Negro World.
 The letter explained that, (paraphrasing) against the usual custom in Paris, Hodges compelled the Arthurs to work all day Saturday, which they did for a period; and, on Sundays, they washed and ironed their clothes.
 Sometime during the summer of 1920, the Arthurs refused to work past noon Saturdays and all-day Sunday.
 As a result John Hodges and his son, Will, went to their home on June 29, 1920, and took their dinner off the stove and threw it into the yard, then kicked their stove and furniture into the yard.
 During this time, Will Hodges held a gun on the Arthurs.
 He also compelled the boys to pull off their shoes and clothes and their sisters to pull off their dresses and give them to him, claiming that they were in debt to him.
-When the Arthurs attempted to move from the farm, permanently, three days later, the Hodges appeared again, this time fired a gun towards the family as they were packing a borrowed truck.
+When the Arthurs attempted to move from the farm, permanently, three days later, the Hodges appeared again.
+This time, they fired a gun towards the family as they were packing a borrowed truck.
 One of the Arthur sons slipped into the house, retrieved a gun, and returned fire, killing John and Will Hodges.